alasdairforsythe/tokenmonster/python/README.md

 The UNK token can be added or removed without affecting the rest of the vocabulary.
 If enabled, the UNK token appears whenever there is a character that is not in the vocabulary.
-Note that the UNK token will not be enabled if all possible characters have tokens.
+Notethat the UNK token will not be enabled if all possible characters have tokens.
 Use get_unk_token to retrieve the ID for the UNK token.

 #### Returns